| |

 • Peanut butter cookies – I used and prefer Nutter Butters but I’m sure if there is a different kind you prefer they should work.

 • Milk chocolate chips – I originally tried this with mini semi-sweet chocolate chips because I didn’t want the cheesecake to be too sweet.
 However, it actually turned out quite bitter.
 I would recommend using milk chocolate chips.
 If you use semi sweet or dark, probably use a little bit less and use full size over mini.
+Additionally, I added peanut butter chips to the recipe as well and roughly chopped them so some bits were very small and others were larger.

 • Heavy cream – Some cheesecake recipes call for sour cream for extra tang but I like the creaminess that plain heavy cream gives the texture.
 It’s so smooth and dreamy.